Fadilix/FlutterMusicLoginUI/README.md

 - MyTextField

 # dependencies:
-- google_fonts for the font used in the projects
+- google_fonts for the font used in the project